Ben Ainslie postbox: Royal Mail U-turn in Lymington

 "Ben is a local hero in Lymington and now he will be one of the few lucky Team GB gold medallists to have two gold postboxes celebrating his achievement.

-"However, we still highly recommend people leave the painting of postboxes to Royal Mail."'Caved in'
+"However, we still highly recommend people leave the painting of postboxes to Royal Mail."

 The gold postbox in Lymington proved popular, with people having their photo taken beside it and a Facebook campaign attracted more than 2,000 supporters.